microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

     trapFocus: boolean;
     }

-// Warning: (ae-incompatible-release-tags) The symbol "dialogTemplate" is marked as @public, but its signature references "ElementDefinitionContext" which is marked as @alpha
-// Warning: (ae-incompatible-release-tags) The symbol "dialogTemplate" is marked as @public, but its signature references "FoundationElementDefinition" which is marked as @alpha
-//
 // @public
 export const dialogTemplate: (context: ElementDefinitionContext, definition: FoundationElementDefinition) => ViewTemplate<Dialog>;

 // @public
 export const disabledCursor = "not-allowed";

-// Warning: (ae-incompatible-release-tags) The symbol "Disclosure" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
-//
 // @public
 export class Disclosure extends FoundationElement {
     // @internal (undocumented)